belerico/mvpoli/Lisp/README.md

 examples of cases treated: (x + y) ^ 2, 3 * x * 5 * z + a * 3 * b, (x + y) * (2 * a + b), ....
 given that from the specification of the pdf the interpretation of what can be a monomial and what a polynomial has seemed quite free we have opted for this interpretation:
-First of all, as regards the monomers, we wanted to exploit the concept of "inheritance" according to which a monomial is a polynomial composed only by a term (https://en.wikipedia.org/wiki/Monomial).
+First of all, as regards the monomial, we wanted to exploit the concept of "inheritance" according to which a monomial is a polynomial composed only by a term (https://en.wikipedia.org/wiki/Monomial).
 As a result, we asked ourselves the following question: can the expression x + x be considered a monomial?
 Or better: are all those expressions that are simplified and are composed of a single term?